CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: The CAP Pruning Framework

 \subsection{Ingredient 2: Fine-tuning and Pruning Procedure}

-ViTs are notoriously difficult to train: they need longer training relative to CNN architectures, and the choice of the training procedure (learning rate schedule, regularization, augmentation) can have a major impact on convergence and accuracy~\citep{DeiT, how_to_train_your_vit}.
+In order to achieve the best performance, modern training procedures involve longer training schedules together with a careful choice of hyperparameters (learning rate schedule, regularization, augmentation), since these are known to have a major impact on convergence and accuracy~\citep{DeiT, how_to_train_your_vit, wightman2021resnet}.
 We found the same to apply to post-pruning accuracy recovery, which is key in gradual pruning; below, we describe the main ingredients to obtaining highly-accurate fine-tuning schedules as part of our method.

 \paragraph{Learning Rate Schedule.} First, to achieve good performance during gradual pruning, the learning rate (LR) schedule is crucial.
-The logic behind this is that, after each pruning update, the weight configuration is far from optimal, and the training procedure has to be able to update weights significantly in order to converge again to a highly-accurate point.
-The magnitude of the learning rate defines the degree of stochasticity of the SGD update, and the deviation of the updates from the full-batch gradient descent, and once the weights are close to the optimal point one reduces learning rate for better convergence.
-Specifically, we propose to use a \emph{cyclic linear} schedule:

-where $\% x$ means taking the remainder after integer division by $x$.
+Specifically, we propose to use a \emph{cyclic linear} schedule: where $\% x$ means taking the remainder after integer division by $x$.
 We chose a linear decay for simplicity; we obtained similar results for other functions (e.g., cubic decay).
-By contrast, as we illustrate in Section~\ref{sec:recovery}, the \emph{cyclic} nature of the schedule is key for accurate pruning.
-Specifically, this choice is justified theoretically by tying back to the original assumptions of the OBS framework: for Equation~\ref{eq:basic-obs} to hold, the pruned model should be well-optimized (i.e. have small gradients) at the point when pruning is performed.
+By contrast, as we illustrate in Figure~\ref{fig:lr_sched_and_acc_drop}, the \emph{cyclic} nature of the schedule is key for accurate pruning, as well as for efficient sparsity sweeps (see below).

+\paragraph{Theoretical Justification.} Specifically, this choice is justified theoretically by tying back to the original assumptions of the OBS framework: for Equation~\ref{eq:basic-obs} to hold, the pruned model should be well-optimized (i.e. have small gradients) at the point when pruning is performed.
 Moreover, right after the pruning step, having a larger value of the learning rate is useful since it gives the model a chance to recover from the sub-optimal point induced via pruning.
 We note that this learning rate schedule is different from prior work on pruning, which typically uses a single decay cycle~\citep{kusupati2020soft, singh2020woodfisher, AC-DC}, or dynamic learning rate rewinding, e.g.~\citep{frankle2019stabilizing, renda2020comparing}.